KILTprotocol/docs/docs/chain/collator.md

 The `--chain` parameter decides which blockchain the KILT collator will join.
 We need to pass this parameter to the parachain and the relaychain, since both chains are separate blockchains.
-The KILT parachain accepts an additional runtime parameter to select which runtime is executed.
+The KILT parachain accepts an additional parameter to select the environment to use for the WASM runtime execution.
 This can either be `peregrine` or `spiritnet`.
 For now this parameter is not required, since both runtimes are very similar and can run in the same environment, but it is safer to provide it already now.